The application period for the 2021–2022 scholarship is now closed.

 Computational techniques are poised to revolutionize healthcare.
-CNS is joining the movement!
-Learn about and apply for our Data Science Scholarship.
+CNS is an integral part of the movement!
+Apply for our Data Science Scholarship.

-Application Process: The application will open in October with a deadline of December 31, 2019.
-Applicants should be neurosurgical residents in good standing with residency program support to spend 40 hrs/week on this project during the upcoming academic year.
-The committee will review the applications and chose a CNS Data Science Scholar for a term which will begin July 1 2020.
-During the proceeding months they will work with the selected scholar to identify a research mentor who will join as the final member of this mentorship committee.
-Together this group will help the scholar craft his/her curriculum and research questions based on prior experience and career goals. $20,000 of financial support will be available to support coursework, technical materials, and travel for research meetings and conferences.
+Application Process: Applicants should be neurosurgical residents in good standing with residency program support to spend 40 hrs/week on this project during the upcoming academic year.
+The committee will review the applications and chose a CNS Data Science Scholar for a term which will begin July 1, 2021.
+During the proceeding months, they will work with the selected scholar to identify a research mentor who will join as the final member of this mentorship committee.
+Together, this group will help the scholar craft his/her curriculum and research questions based on prior experience and career goals.
+Financial support of $20,000 will be available to support coursework, technical materials, and travel for research meetings and conferences.